hmcts/opal-frontend/src/app/components/govuk/govuk-header/govuk-header-navigation-item/readme.md

 ---

-This `README.md` provides an overview of the `govuk-header-navigation-item` component, detailing its usage as a clickable navigation item within the GOV.UK-styled header【146†source】.
+This `README.md` provides an overview of the `govuk-header-navigation-item` component, detailing its usage as a clickable navigation item within the GOV.UK-styled header.